At Ohio Valley University, we seek

 If you have to leave early, please inform me before class.
 Do not schedule extra work, doctor's appointments, etc. during class time if at all possible.
 If you are too frequent in leaving early, I reserve the right to count early departures as a partial absence, adversely affecting your grade.

-If you have a diagnosed disability and need special accommodations, please notify the Office of the Vice President for Academic Affairs before or immediately after your first scheduled class meeting.
-After your disability has been verified, inform your instructor and your instructor will work with you and the Office of the Vice President for Academic Affairs to insure that you have a fair opportunity to perform in the course.
+If you have a diagnosed disability and need special accommodations, please notify the Office of the Provost before or immediately after your first scheduled class meeting.
+After your disability has been verified, inform your instructor and your instructor will work with you and the Office of the Provost Affairs to insure that you have a fair opportunity to perform in the course.

 N. B.: Homework is listed before the class for which it is due!